itmaybejj/editoria11y-wp/readme.txt

 == Description ==

-Editoria11y ("editorial accessibility ally") is a quality assurance tool built for the writer's workflow:
+Editoria11y ("editorial accessibility ally") is a quality assurance tool built for an author's workflow:

 1. It provides instant feedback.
-Authors do not need to be taught to (and remember to!) press a button to start a check or visit a dashboard to view scan results.
+Authors do not need to remember to press a button or visit a dashboard to check their work.
 2. It checks in context on pages, not just within the post editor, allowing it to test content edited in widgets or theme features.
 3. It focuses exclusively on **content** issues: assisting authors at improving the things that are their responsibility.